Watsonaj0316/MVC-challenge/README.md

 4. Open the "server.js" file in your integrated terminal.
 5. Run the command `npm run seed` (or `node seeds/index.js`) to seed the database if desired.
 6. Run the command `npm run start` (or `node server.js`).
 Alternatively, if you have Nodemon installed, run `npm run watch` (or `nodemon server.js`).
-7. Open Insomnia and type in "localhost:3001/api/_" in the address bar.
-Replace underscore with 'products', 'categories', or 'tags'.
-8. Enter get, post, delete, or put requests as you please.
 9. Open 'localhost:3001' in your browser and see the site in action.
 10. Enter login/logout/signup requests as you please, create a new blog post, or update/delete an existing one, or add comments to blog posts.
-11. When finished, run CONTROL-C in the terminal to stop Nodemon and trash the session.

 ## Screenshot